MooersLab/jupyter-ultisnips-pymolpysnips/README.md

 # jupyter-ultisnips-pymolpysnips
 PyMOL Python snippet library to edit live Jupyter notebook cells with vim or neovim using the ultisnips plugin and the browser plugin GhostText

+## Note

+Some snippets depend on some pymolshortcuts.
+Add the [pymolshortcuts.py](https://github.com/MooersLab/pymolshortcuts) file to working working directory.